E-mail Tom Lucier at email@example.com with several potential dates that you’re hoping to book. Your first choice may not be available.

 Usually, bands pull up out front, load in the front door, and park afterward in the lot next to us.
 On weekends, the parking lot owner charges $5 after 6pm…but during the week, he’s absent, so almost everyone parks there Sunday through Thursday for free at their own risk of tow-away.

 When do we go on stage?

 Shows start at different times each night.
 Weeknights and Sundays, we like shows to begin earlier (9pm) to get more students and workers out to shows and home to bed before it’s “too late”.
+Often times, we have monthly or weekly features that are earlier in the evening, and performers CAN book shows and play afterward.
 Weekend shows, with three bands (say) begin around 10:30pm.
 A little later sometimes if there are fewer acts on the bill.

 What is the money deal normally?